Amir-6687/Quiz/README.md

 # Quiz

 This is a quiz project that I have worked on.
-I hope you enjoy it.
+I hope you enjoy it..